tradecloud/tradecloud-docs-api-v2/shipment/buyer/receive/README.md

 * `backorderQuantity`: the backorder quantity of this purchase order line or delivery schedule position.

 ### Shipment line meta information
-* `lastUpdatedAt`: local date and time at which the shipment line was last updated in Tradecloud.
-A line has been changed if the line.lastUpdatedAt is equal to the shipment.lastUpdatedAt
+* `lastUpdatedAt`: ISO date and time with timezone at which the shipment line was last updated in Tradecloud.
+A line has been added or changed if the line.meta.lastUpdatedAt is equal to the shipment.meta.lastUpdatedAt
 * `supplierErpMeta` the supplier's ERP meta information about this shipment line
   * `despatchAdviceErpIssueDateTime`: local date and time at which the despatch advice of this shipment line was issued in the supplier's ERP system